 Pupils across the school dressed in blue to show their solidarity against bullying and to remind one another to choose kindness.

 At the end of the day Years 5 and 6 watched the film 'Wonder', aimed at provoking positive discussion about accepting people for who they are.
 'Wonder' tells the incredibly heartwarming and inspiring story of August Pullman, a boy with facial differences who enters fifth grade, attending mainstream school for the first time.
-In addition the kindness committee members will kindly be handing out some popcorn at the film event as well.
+In addition the kindness committee members kindly handed out some popcorn at the film event.